 It’s not always the case that the tattoo will heal properly without any hassle.
-Occasionally, some problems may see during healing.
-It’s important to know the signs symptoms that the tattoo isn’t healing properly or it becomes infected.
-If the tattoo isn’t properly healing then it may show some sign.
+Occasionally, some problems may be seen during healing.
+It’s important to know the signs and symptoms that the tattoo isn’t healing properly or it becomes infected.
+If the tattoo isn’t properly healing then it may show some signs.
 For example—

 Sign-Symptoms of improper healing